dahvreinhart/music-jam-app/README.md

     - A user may only join a jam as either a player or an attendee, not both
     - A user is only given the option to join a jam if they have a band role that the jam requires and which has not been filled by another user yet

 Given the above rules, you will have to coordinate several different users to fully test the functionality of the application.
 The vairous buttons and links which allow the above actions to be executed are only shown if the accompanying conditions are met.
 Thus, if you do not see the option for executing a particular action on a jam, it is probably because some condition is not being met which that action required to be available.
-If you run into any other questions regarding functionality, the code is fully documented and should provide the answers.
+If you run into any other questions regarding functionality, the code is fully documented and could provide the answers.

 ## Running Unit and End-To-End Tests
-1. From project root, navigate to the `jam-app` directory
+1. From project root, navigate to the `/music-jam-app/jam-app` directory
 2. For unit tests, run `npm run test:unit`
 3. For end-to-end tests, run `npm run test:e2e`
 4. Testing output should be printed to the console